telekom/bdd-web-app/README.md

 # bdd-web-app

+Use proven patterns for your behavior-driven test project.
+You can write the executable specifications in Cucumber and JBehave and benefit from years of web-application test automation experience.

-BDD-Web-App is a lean test framework which solves the usual technical issues for web application integration tests.
+The opinionated test framework "bdd-web-app" should solve the usual technical issues for web application regression tests.
+It is based on Spring, Selenium, and Rest-assured.
+It can work with Cucumber or with JBehave and can be understood as a Plugin for these frameworks.
+The framework will help you managing test data in the lifecycle.
+The browser instrumentalization driver will be updated automatically.
+And further, you can work with spring in your test project.

 The included sample project allows a quick introduction to the test framework.

 ## Features

-- Integrating Selenium and REST-assured into test lifecycle.
+- Test data lifecycle.
-- Access everything in Spring.
-- Reuse test data in test lifecycle with a common pattern.
+- Access test data in Cucumber or JBehave with $.
+I.e., "Given account $myaccount".
-- Automatic WebDriver updates for Selenium.
+- Automatic webdriver updates.
+- Use Spring in your test project.
 - Optional extension of Selenium-Web-Element.

-## Maven Integration Cucumber
+## Cucumber maven dependency

-Add this dependency to your test project.
-The dependency includes Cucumber, Spring, Selenium, Webdrivermanager and other components for frontend testing:
+If you want to use Cucumber for your web application test project, add this maven dependency.
+The dependency includes Cucumber, Spring, Selenium, Webdrivermanager, and other components.

 ```xml
             <dependency>